 Strategies: Describe the strategies that will be utilized to meet the program objective above.
 Provide any challenges or impediments foreseen that may prevent successful completion of the objective.

-Utah's currently has two supervisors and five qualified investigators which conduct interstate new entrant safety audits and interstate and intrastate compliance investigations.
-We have recently hired four more investigators who we anticipate will be qualified by January 2022.
+Utah's currently has a supervisor and 8 qualified investigators which conduct interstate new entrant safety audits and interstate and intrastate compliance investigations.
+We have recently hired one more investigator who we anticipate will be qualified by Spring 2023.